apache/hudi/docker/README.md

 The `/hoodie` folder contains all the configs for assembling necessary docker images.
 The name and repository of each docker image, e.g., `apachehudi/hudi-hadoop_2.8.4-trinobase_368`, is defined in the maven configuration file `pom.xml`.

+### Docker compose config for the Demo - `/compose`

+The `/compose` folder contains the yaml file to compose the Docker environment for running Hudi Demo.

+### Resources and Sample Data for the Demo - `/demo`

+The `/demo` folder contains useful resources and sample data use for the Demo.

+## Build and Test Image locally

 To build all docker images locally, you can run the script:

 ```shell